reem-shaikh/70DaysOfCode/main/18-12/notes.md

 ##### Advantages of AJAX:
 1. We can add a particular change in the page, and it gets integrated in the page without externally loading it

+> we want to add a change to a specific section of the website, the entire website will not be rendered, only the new change thats made will be sent to the server and integrated to the oage, without the need to load the page

 ## Example with AJAX
 Data that's fetched from API, through AJAX server